SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 5. I add the colours, fonts and other things to make the page looks good.

 ![Trello board of day 11](./Trello-screenshots/Day-11.png)

+## Day 12

+#### Date: Sun 03 Dec 2023

+**Goals:**

+To finished this last part A of the project (Documentation) I have a few tasks to do:

+1. Create the wireframes for monitor and phone views for the pages: Room Assignments and Payments

+2. Define user flows

+3. Finally document my designs on the project README